 [California] Leonardo/ISAST announces CripTech Incubator’s 2022-2023 inaugural cohort of six disabled artists, who have been selected to create and showcase innovative work in art and technology at residency sites across California.
 Leonardo’s artist fellows include: Carmen Papalia, Olivia Ting, JS Shokrian, Meesh Fradkin, Andy Slater and moira williams.
-Supported by the California Arts Council, CripTech Incubator is an art-and-technology fellowship centered on disability innovation.
+Supported by the California Arts Council, Ability Central and the National Endowment for the Arts, CripTech Incubator is an art-and-technology fellowship centered on disability innovation.
 Encompassing residencies, workshops, presentations, publication and education, this innovation incubator creates a platform for disabled artists to engage and remake creative technologies through the lens of accessibility.

 Carmen Papalia, RadMad Disability Lab at UC Berkeley, “Pain Pals Character Creator,” a video game character creator where those with pain conditions can identify themselves and their experiences in an affirming, non-medicalizing setting.

 moira williams, RadMad Disability Lab at UC Berkeley, “Crip’d Fleets Overflows + Disruptions,” through co-creating an accessible mobile water-lab, explores how ecologies of access intimacy and water intimacy inform and shape policies of accessible ways to the water.

 JS Shokrian, Beall Center for Art and Technology at UC Irvine, “EM” or e-motion is a prosthetic device that relays sonic information as haptic emanations.